bug400/capasm/README.md

         caplif ftoc.bin -l disk0.dat

-You can define an other name for te LIF directory entry than WS_FILE as well:
+You can define another name for the LIF directory entry than WS_FILE as well:

         caplif ftoc.bin -l disk0.dat -f ftoc